Who is high risk for COVID-19?

 If you fall into one of the categories above, you would have received a letter at the beginning of lockdown from the NHS telling you to stay home.
 If you haven’t received a letter, and you think you might be at high risk, you should contact your GP as soon as possible for advice.

-High risk individuals should practise shielding.
-This is where you stay home at all times and limit your contact with other people in your house.
+High risk individuals were asked to practice shielding.
+Shielding is where you stay home at all times and limit your contact with other people in your house.
+The government paused shielding on August 1st for high risk individuals, however this decision is under constant review so it’s important to regularly check the government website for updates.

 This is a small advisory change that brings those affected a step nearer others in their communities